WEIRD CRIME THEATER An Archived Edited Iteration

 Kumar Sivasubramanian / April 30, 2010

 All tips will go towards site maintenance, advertising, and chocolate milk for the creators.

 My 2 Cents: I loved, loved, loved this site and the artwork when I was a teenager and first came across WEIRD CRIME THEATER.
 Cool stuff all around and most inspiring.
 I decided then and there I would create my own comics series.
 Jump ahead to college and I was still doing my thing.
 Friends continued to encourage me, but reality kicked in after graduation and I ended up in the Peace Corp and then Teach for America and am now an English teacher in the NYC public school system.
 My comic drawing skills still come in handy in class.
 I encourage any student with an artistic bent to illustrate their compositions for extra credit.
 My comments about an assignment or a test often include a comic pic or two.
 But as I said, reality and the need to make a living has grounded me a bit.
 I was told that this site attained some notoriety after becoming a victim of Google's search, where it was listed as if connected to actual crimes.
 This created outrage that lasted until Google fixed their result but it created a compelling dark story that has become a whispered legacy.
-Apparently this kind of harm created by Google happens a lot - check this.
+Apparently this kind of harm created by Google happens a lot - check this post about why you may need to remove search results to protect your reputation.
 I'm glad Kumar Sivasubramanian is out there doing great stuff, with published works by Penguin Random House.
 And Mulele Jarvis is still creating awesome works of art and is getting his comics published as well.

 by Mulele on April 15, 2011